 Instruments I play are drums, bass, the keyboard, and guitar.

-Some crucial advice to others interested in a career in career area?
+Any crucial advice to others interested in a similar career?

 My advice is to find the area within Information Security that really interests you.
 If they aren’t sure where to start, the best thing is to first know the different areas that currently exist.
 There is Forensics, Pen-testing, Blue teaming.
 Once they identify the path, they can start developing a game plan to figure out where they want to be tomorrow.
 There are so many different certification and opportunities; it is easy to get lost.
 My main advice, figure out what in security their interest lies then build a roadmap to get there, so they aren’t bouncing around wasting time.

 Any final encouragement?

 Yes, you don’t have to be a technical person to be interested in the field.
 I have heard many interesting stories of people leaving various professional paths to enter IT via Security which also has not so technical paths such as Compliance, Governance, Privacy.

 CCST members have a wealth of benefits at their fingertips, such as sponsored books, online courses, job boards, entrepreneurial support, and instant international networking.
 If you’re from the Caribbean and either working in or interested in a career in IT, join today!
 Download the Discord App and click the invite link below.